divisionind/ytviewbot/README.md

 2. Install `chmod +x install && sudo ./install`.
 This will install all dependencies, build the source, and install ytviewbot.
 3. Now run `ytviewbot` for further help.

+##### Uninstalling
+If you chose to install ytviewbot, you can uninstall it by running the uninstall script located in either the root of the github repo or packaged along with every release. `sudo ./uninstall`

 ### Using Windows?
 No sweat.
 You can run Linux on Windows.
 Just look up how to install the Windows Subsystem for Linux (WSL).